Ziad Tarek

-Ziad Tarek Mohamed Farag (زياد طارق محمد فرج; born 6 September 2000) is an Egyptian professional footballer who plays as a winger for Haras El Hodoud.
+Ziad Tarek Mohamed Farag (زياد طارق محمد فرج; born 6 September 2000) is an Egyptian professional footballer who plays as a winger for We SC.

 Club career

 Born in the Egyptian capital of Cairo, Tarek began his career with ENPPI in the 2009–2010 season.
 After a year without being officially registered, he joined Al Ahly at the age of ten, a week after leaving ENPPI.
 He spent a brief loan spell with Ismaily before making his debut for Al Ahly in a 0–0 Egyptian League Cup draw with El Gouna as the squad had been hit by a Coronavirus outbreak as well as call ups for the 2021 Africa Cup of Nations.
 During his time with Al Ahly, he was seen as a successor to teammate Walid Soliman.

 Having been unable to secure a place in the Al Ahly first team, despite featuring a number of times, he was loaned to Smouha in January 2023.
 However, shortly after joining, it was reported that Smouha manager Tarek El Ashry had informed Tarek that he would not feature in games as he did not want him at the club.
 El Ashry later clarified that he had told Tarek that he would have to fight for his place in the team, as he already had two good players in his position.

 Tarek would later reveal in an interview with Sada El-Balad that after the rift with Tarek El Ashry at Smouha, he had remained with the club despite receiving offers from Ceramica Cleopatra and Al Ittihad, after receiving guarantees from Smouha president Mohamed Farag Amer that he was wanted at the club.
 After eight league appearances with Smouha, he returned to Al Ahly, but was signed on a free transfer by ENPPI in September 2023, after Al Ahly informed him he there was no place for him at the club.

 Unable to break into the ENPPI first team, he was loaned to El Dakhleya, but again featured sparsely, later stating in the same interview with Sada El-Balad that the club did not make team selections based on merit, and rather would rely on individual's influences.
 Linked with a move to Zamalek, he would instead join Haras El Hodoud in early 2025.